bradleymarques/RectangleFinder/README.md

 That's by design, I used it while I built the rover.

-If (when) as test fails it's often easiest to look at gradle's report to see what exactly happened.
+If (when) a test fails it's often easiest to look at gradle's report to see what exactly happened.

 It's accessible via `build/reports/tests/test/index.html`